kube-zen/zen-flow/docs/OPERATOR_GUIDE.md

 ### RBAC

 The controller requires:
-- Full access to `jobflows.workflow.zen.io` CRD
+- Read and delete access to `jobflows.workflow.kube-zen.io` CRD (status updates via subresource)
-- Create/update/delete Jobs
+- Create and delete Jobs (for step execution and timeout cleanup)
-- Create/update/delete PVCs and ConfigMaps
+- Create PVCs and ConfigMaps (from resource templates)
 - Leader election permissions

 See [RBAC.md](RBAC.md) for details.